Thermoplastic Starch (TPS) Food Packaging: Advanced Reinforcement Strategies

 Nano-Clay (Montmorillonite)

-Surface Hydrophobization: The "Raincoat" Technology
+Surface Hydrophobization: "Raincoat" Technology

 Reactive Extrusion